-Three Georgian photojournalists, including the president's personal photographer, have been charged with espionage for allegedly giving secret data to Russia, officials in Tbilisi said Saturday.
+Three Georgian photojournalists, including the president's personal photographer, have been charged with espionage for allegedly giving secret data to enemy Russia, officials said Saturday.

-The interior ministry alleged that confidential documents, plans and pictures gathered by the photographers were passed to military intelligence agency officers from pro-Western Georgia's bitter enemy Russia.
+The interior ministry alleged that confidential documents, plans and pictures gathered by the photographers were passed to military intelligence agency officers from pro-Western Georgia’s arch foe Russia.

-President Mikheil Saakashvili's personal photographer Irakli Gedenidze, Foreign Ministry photographer Giorgi Abdaladze and European Pressphoto Agency photographer Zurab Kurtsikidze were arrested in overnight raids Thursday.
+President Mikheil Saakashvili’s personal photographer Irakli Gedenidze, foreign ministry photographer Giorgi Abdaladze and European Pressphoto Agency (EPA) photographer Zurab Kurtsikidze were arrested in overnight raids Thursday.